Big Basin Redwoods State Park

 Make a Reservation

-Currently, available trails and fire roads include:
+Available trails and fire roads currently include:

-• NEW!
-Mt McAbee Overlook via Hihn Hammond Road and Blooms Creek Connector, creating access to Hihn Hammond Road to Mt McAbee via the main day-use area with the option to loop back on Middle Ridge Road
+• Mt McAbee Overlook via Hihn Hammond Road and Blooms Creek Connector, creating access to Hihn Hammond Road to Mt McAbee via the main day-use area with the option to loop back on Middle Ridge Road

 • Creeping Forest Trail from Skyline to the Sea Trail to Gazos Creek Road